 Boston College rejects and condemns all forms of harassment, wrongful discrimination, and disrespect.
 It has developed procedures to respond to incidents of harassment whatever the basis or circumstance.
 Moreover, it is the policy of Boston College, while reserving its lawful rights where appropriate to take actions designed to promote the Jesuit, Catholic principles that sustain its mission and heritage, to comply with all state and federal laws prohibiting discrimination in employment and in its educational programs and activities on the basis of a person’s race, color, national origin, sex, religion, disability, age, marital or parental status, genetic information or family medical history, or military status, and to comply with state law prohibiting discrimination on the basis of a person's sexual orientation.

-To this end, Boston College has designated its Executive Director for Institutional Diversity to coordinate its efforts to prevent discrimination in accordance with this notice and applicable laws.
-Individuals are welcome to raise any questions regarding this notice and the requirements of state and federal nondiscrimination laws with the Executive Director for Institutional Diversity:
+To this end, Boston College has designated its Associate Vice President for Institutional Diversity to coordinate its efforts to prevent discrimination in accordance with this notice and applicable laws.
+Individuals are welcome to raise any questions regarding this notice and the requirements of state and federal nondiscrimination laws with the Associate Vice President for Institutional Diversity:

 Boston College Office for Institutional Diversity (OID)